HannahEichhorn/PHIMO-miccai/README.md

 If you use this code, please cite our arXiv paper:

 ```
-@misc{eichhorn2024arxiv,
-      title={Physics-Informed Deep Learning for Motion-Corrected Reconstruction of Quantitative Brain {MRI}},
+@InProceedings{eichhorn2024,
-      author={Hannah Eichhorn and Veronika Spieker and Kerstin Hammernik and Elisa Saks and Kilian Weiss and Christine Preibisch and Julia A. Schnabel},
+author="Eichhorn, Hannah and Spieker, Veronika and Hammernik, Kerstin and Saks, Elisa and Weiss, Kilian and Preibisch, Christine and Schnabel, Julia A.",
-      year={2024},
-      eprint={2403.08298},
-      archivePrefix={arXiv},
+editor="Linguraru, Marius George and Dou, Qi and Feragen, Aasa and Giannarou, Stamatia and Glocker, Ben and Lekadir, Karim and Schnabel, Julia A.",
+title="Physics-Informed Deep Learning for Motion-Corrected Reconstruction of Quantitative Brain MRI",
+booktitle="Medical Image Computing and Computer Assisted Intervention -- MICCAI 2024",
+year="2024",
+publisher="Springer Nature Switzerland",
+address="Cham",
+pages="562--571",
+isbn="978-3-031-72104-5"
 }
 ```